corentin-junod/DSM-Occlusion/README.md

 Path to the output file, where the result will be written

 - ***-r raysPerPixel***
-*optional parameter*, default value : TODO
+*optional parameter*, default value : 256
 Number of rays to launch for each pixel.
 Increasing the parameter decreases the noise and increases the render quality and rendering time.
   - lower than 256 = low quality (noise is very noticeable)
   - lower than 1024 = medium quality (noise is noticeable, but limited)
   - lower than 2048 = high quality (noise is almost not noticeable)

 - ***-t tile size (in pixels)***
-*optional parameter*, default value : TODO
+*optional parameter*, default value : 2000
 The input file is processed in square tiles.
 This parameter controls the tile side length.
 Smaller tiles are computed faster, but lead to a larger buffer surface (see next parameter) and may create border error if the buffers are not large enough.
 Larger tiles are more computation heavy for the GPU.
+The optimal value for this parameter strongly depends on your graphic card, don't hesitate to try multiple sizes.

 - ***-b tile buffer (in pixels)***
 *optional parameter*, default value : 1/3 of the tile size